 Want to make a switch from smoking to vaping but don’t know where to begin?
-Take a look at our selection of state-of-the-art vape devices!
+Take a look at our selection of state-of-the-art vape pens for e-liquids!
 Designed for every vaping style (and every budget), these devices are easy to use, portable, and will quickly turn you into a vape superstar.
-If you need a bit more guidance on the type of e-juice vape device that will work for you, scroll down – we’ve created a short guide on e-cigarette vaping, vaporizers, and vaping benefits.
-After that quick read, you’ll know everything there is about vapes and e-liquids.

 What Is Vaping (& How Does It Work)Vaping is the act of inhaling vapor produced by an e-cigarette.
 Technically, though, what vapers are inhaling is not vapor in the strict sense of the word.
 Vape liquids generally don’t contain any water (or contain a very small percentage) so what’s coming out of the device is not water vapor but actually aerosol — a mix of tiny particles consisting of suspension liquids (PG or VG), flavors, and nicotine.
 Although there are a lot of different types of e-cigarettes, they all have the same core parts and work on the same underlying principle.
 There are three main parts to every vaping device: